jneidel/jneidel.com/content/en/blog/guide/browser.md

 without them tracking me across all my browsing.
 I use it for testing and some development.

-In Chromium I have [Trading View](https://www.tradingview.com/) open automatically.
+In Chromium I have [TradingView](https://www.tradingview.com/) open automatically.
 It don't have my suite of extensions installed because they mess with the charts.

 ## Browser extensions